- Discounted access for academic research designs awarded through a resource competition process.

 - Please note, if the supervising faculty has not accepted the award/associated costs, the RFI link will not be enabled.

 - Final design data in GDSII format must arrive in full via FTP at CMC Microsystems on or before 2:00 PM (Eastern Time) on the designated submission deadline day.
 All late designs will be treated as low priority and may not be fabricated.
-The reason is that CMC Microsystems has scheduled time windows for mask making and wafer fabrication at the manufacturer and missing them can delay the entire run.

 - Submit your final design using the following instructions: